This post may contain affiliate links which won’t change your price but will share some commission.

 Sprinkle the finished cabbage casserole with pine nuts or chopped walnuts if you’d like, along with a sprinkle of fresh herbs.
 You’ll be surprised to see how quickly this unique casserole disappears.

 Stuffed Cabbage Casserole

-- 4 inch small leeks white and light green parts sliced into 1/2 pieces
+- 4 small leeks white and light green parts sliced (2 cups)

 - 1 cup vegetable broth